 - If you want to thin out the recipe, add more water or veggie broth in small increments until it reaches your desired consistency.

 - If gluten free, sub out the regular pasta for a gluten free pasta of choice.
+Or make naturally gluten-free Nourish Pot!

 More One Pan Meals

-If you tried this One Pot Pasta or any other recipe on my blog please leave a 5 star rating and let me know how it went in the comments below.
+If you tried this One Pot Pasta or any other recipe on my blog, please leave a 5-star rating and let me know how it went in the comments below.
 Thanks for visiting!

 One Pot Pasta